-Youth 360 Ambassadors will get the chance to learn about sexual violence prevention education and other related topics such as cultural humility, gender identity, media literacy, and comprehensive sex education.
+Youth 360 Ambassadors will get the chance to learn about sexual violence prevention education and other related topics such as cultural humility, gender identity, and media literacy.
 Participants will build skills such as program design, community activism, team building, peer communication and leadership!

 - Attending mandatory Youth 360 sessions, which will be held one (1) Saturday per month (as determined) from 9:30 a.m. – 12:30 p.m.

 - Creating a uniquely designed project with help from group leaders aimed to reach members of a given community (school, place of worship, online community, etc.) about the issues of sexual violence, dating violence, sexism, etc.

 - Providing guidance and feedback to drive youth programming efforts

 Unfortunately, we cannot choose everyone who applies.
 We will interview and select students who:

 - Are in grades 8-12

 - Will commit to 80% (or better) attendance for all program sessions

 - Live in Cuyahoga, Lake, Geauga or Ashtabula Counties